Sea-Monkeys

 Sea-Monkeys is a marketing term for brine shrimp (Artemia) sold as novelty aquarium pets.
-Developed in the United States in 1957 by Harold von Braunhut, they are sold as eggs intended to be added to water, and almost always come bundled in a kit of three pouches and instructions.
+Developed in the United States in 1957 by Harold von Braunhut, they are sold as eggs intended to be added to water, and most often come bundled in a kit of three pouches and instructions.
 Sometimes a small tank and additional pouches are included.
-The product was heavily marketed in the 1960s and 70s, especially in comic books, and remains a presence in popular culture.
+The product was marketed in the 1960s and 70s, especially in comic books, and remains a presence in popular culture.

 History

 Ant farms had been popularized in 1956 by Milton Levine.
 Harold von Braunhut invented a brine-shrimp-based product the next year, 1957.
-Von Braunhut collaborated with a marine biologist, Anthony D'Agostino, to develop the proper mix of nutrients and chemicals in dry form that could be added to plain tap water to create a suitable habitat for the shrimp to thrive.
+Von Braunhut collaborated with a marine biologist, Anthony D’Agostino, to develop the proper mix of nutrients and chemicals in dry form that could be added to plain tap water to create a suitable habitat for the shrimp to thrive.
 Von Braunhut was granted a patent for this process on July 4, 1972.

 They were initially called "Instant Life" and sold for $0.49, but von Braunhut changed the name to "Sea-Monkeys" in 1962.
 The new name was based on their salt-water habitat, together with the supposed resemblance of the animals' tails to those of monkeys.

 Sea-Monkeys were intensely marketed in comic books throughout the 1960s and early 1970s using illustrations by the comic-book illustrator Joe Orlando.
-These showed humanoid animals that bear no resemblance to the crustaceans.
+These showed humanoid animals that bore no resemblance to the crustaceans.
 Many purchasers were disappointed by the dissimilarity and by the short lifespan of the animals.
 Von Braunhut is quoted as stating: "I think I bought something like 3.2 million pages of comic book advertising a year.
 It worked beautifully."